 Shane encourages us to use all our tools and test them in the line of fire.
 We have been using Canon, Leica, and Zeiss lenses but haven’t had the chance to compare them all side by side.
 Shane saw this as a good learning exercise and asked us to put together a lens test.

-We used 18 lenses, lit the scenes with our home depot lighting kit, and spent a day shooting four scenarios to compare the aesthetics between the lenses for video.
+We used 18 lenses, lit the scenes with our Home Depot lighting kit, and spent a day shooting four scenarios to compare the aesthetics between the lenses for video.
 We kept our settings consistent between the lenses and here are our results.
 Take them with a grain of salt as it’s not a definitive test but more of a practical observation.

 Overall the Canon glass produced great skin tones and colors.
-The reds seemed to be slightly more saturated then the other lenses with slight bleed between red and magenta on our color charts.
+The reds seemed to be slightly more saturated than the other lenses with a slight bleed between red and magenta on our color charts.
 Very sharp images as well from the primes and the zooms were a bit softer.